${\mathbb Z}_{k}^{m}$-actions of signature $(0;k,\stackrel{n+1}{\ldots},k)$: Introduction

 \section{Introduction}

 Riemann surfaces have been proved to serve as fundamental objects bridging topology, geometry, algebra and complex analysis.
 The study of automorphisms of compact Riemann surfaces or, equivalently, of smooth complex projective algebraic curves and their function fields, represents a classical and rich area of research in both complex and algebraic geometry.
 The foundations of this field {date back} to the nineteenth century, with seminal contributions from mathematicians such as Riemann, Klein and Jacobi.
-A central result, due to Schwarz \cite{Schwarz} and Hurwitz \cite{Hurwitz}, establishes that the group of automorphisms of a compact Riemann surface of genus $g \geqslant 2$ is finite, and that its order is bounded by $84(g-1)$.
-Much later, Greenberg in \cite{Greenberg} succeeded in proving that each finite group can be realized as a group of automorphisms of some compact Riemann surface.
+A central result, due to Schwarz \cite{Schwarz} and Hurwitz \cite{Hurwitz}, establishes that the group ${\rm Aut}(S)$ of conformal automorphisms of a compact Riemann surface $S$ of genus $g \geqslant 2$ is finite, and that its order is bounded by $84(g-1)$.
+In \cite{Greenberg}, Greenberg succeeded in proving that every finite group $G$ can be realised as a group of automorphisms of some compact Riemann surface of genus $g \geqslant 2$.